mariadbd-multi(1) — Linux manual page

 datadir = /usr/local/mysql/var2

-language = /usr/local/share/mysql/english
+language = /usr/local/share/mariadb/english

 user = john